rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 He was not the light, but came to bear witness about the light. ^0108

-The true light, which gives light to everyone, was coming into the world. ^0109
+The true light, which enlightens everyone, was coming into the world. ^0109

 He was in the world, and the world was made through him, yet the world did not know him. ^0110